home-assistant/developers.home-assistant/docs/core/entity/update.md

 ### Release notes

-This method can be implemented so users can can get the full release notes in the more-info dialog of the Home Assistant Frontend before they install the update.
+This method can be implemented so users can get the full release notes in the more-info dialog of the Home Assistant Frontend before they install the update.

 The returned string can contain markdown, and the frontend will format that correctly.